MoultLab/SNPs3DProfile/README.md

 ```--rpb               Run PSI-BLAST.
 Default integer value set to 1 to run on missing sequences; set to 0 otherwise   ```<br/>
 ```--output            Output file.
 Set to "pred_HWUL2.txt" by default ```<br/>
 ```--log               Log file.
 Set to "log.profile_pipeline" by default ```<br/>
+An example set of 300 sequences and its subsequent output are given under the testdata directory.

 ## 6. Contributions
 Ezra Cho - tested pipeline, packaged dependencies, shipped code to GitHub, generated testset, and benchmarked code